nixjobin/Cloudflare-DynamicDNS/README.md

 # cloudflare-DynamicDNS
-Dont like noip renewal every
+Don't like noip renewal every Month ?
+Just run this bash script and you have a fully functional Dynamic DNS in with CloudFlare Edit
+Add topics